pumpeet/.github/profile/README.md

 ## Welcome to Pumpeet Organization Repository!

 Here you will find our code base for our websites and contracts!
-This project aims to create an alternate version of [pump.fun](https://pump.fun), a fair launch platform.
+This project aims to create an alternate version of [pump.fun](https://pump.fun), a fair launch platform with wallet reputation system.
 Pumpeet is designed with user experience and scalability in mind.

 ### Our Progress: